Ericsson/xcm/README.md

 ## User Manual

 API documentation and a user manual are available in xcm.h. `make doxygen` will create HTML version.
-If the `pdflatex` tool is installed, a PDF version will also be produced.
+Provided the `pdflatex` tool is installed, `make doxygen-pdf` will produce a PDF version of the document.

 An online copy of this API version's documentation can be found here: https://ericsson.github.io/xcm/api/0.22/